 - Staff will regularly monitor each child’s temperature during the day.
 If a child is exhibiting symptoms while in our facilities, staff will isolate child immediately in a separate area.
 Parents will be contacted and advised to seek professional medical advice immediately.

-As a Reminder to Families
+Reminder to Families

 - Please practice good hygiene by washing hands with soap and warm water throughly for a minimum of 20 seconds.